TeYuanLiu/teyuanliu.github.io/content/blog/programming-language.md

         -   The assembler compiles assembly like `ADD R0, R1` into binary like `0001 0000 0001`.
     -   C
         -   The GNU Compiler Collection (GCC) converts C code into assembly specific to our CPU architecture like x86_64, amd64, arm64.
-        -   The assembler compiles assembly into binary, also called object file.
+        -   The assembler compiles assembly into a group of binaries, also called object files.
         -   The linker combines object files and libraries into the final binary.
 -   Binary to electrical signal
     -   CPU executes binary by running electrical signals inside logic gates.
         -   Fetch
-            -   Fetch an instruction from memory.
+            -   Fetches an instruction from memory.
         -   Decode
-            -   Decode the operation and operands.
+            -   Decodes the operation and operands.
         -   Execute
-            -   Execute ALU operation or control flow adjustment.
+            -   Executes ALU operation or control flow adjustment.
         -   Memory
-            -   Access memory to perform load (memory to register) or store (register to memory) instruction.
+            -   Accesses memory to perform load (memory to register) or store (register to memory) instruction.
         -   Writeback
-            -   Writeback the instruction result to the register.
+            -   Writebacks the instruction result to the register.

 ## See also